VIC.GOV.AU | Policy and Advisory Library

 • Students who are not mature minors cannot give consent to their own medical treatment.

 • Mature minors are students who are under the age of 18 years who have sufficient maturity and cognitive and emotional capacity to understand the nature and consequences of seeking and obtaining health care, as determined by the GP.
+Refer to Mature Minors and Decision Making.

-For the purposes of this policy, confidentiality refers to the ability of young people to ensure information discussed with the GP within the Doctors in secondary schools program is not shared with others unless it is with the consent of the young person or it is otherwise permitted by the law.
+For the purposes of this policy, confidentiality refers to the ability of young people to ensure information discussed with the GP within the Doctors in Secondary Schools program is not shared with others unless it is with the consent of the young person or it is otherwise permitted by the law.

 • Any student who wants to see the GP will be permitted to make an appointment.
 The GP will decide if the young person is mature enough to provide consent to any medical treatment for the presenting issue.

-• In the case of students who are deemed to be mature minors, the student will be able to provide their own consent to the GP consultation and treatment.
+• Students who are deemed to be mature minors can provide their own consent to the GP consultation and treatment.

 • There are many situations where GPs would prefer parents and carers to be involved, and in these cases, the GP will work with the young person to encourage parent or carer involvement.